programmatoroSeduto/rt2_assignment_1/README.md

 	Interesting noticing that ros2 shows `go_to_point`, which is a client and not a service.

-5. *Shell 2.* The last thing you shoud run in ROS2 is the `ros2_bridge_support_node` which implements the overla ROS2 side.
-Here's how to run it:
+5. *Shell 2.* The last thing you shoud run in ROS2 is the `ros2_bridge_support_node` which implements the overlay on the ROS2 side.
+Here's how to launch it:

 	```bash
 	# shell 2